Position: A Dynamical Systems Perspective is Needed to Advance Time Series Modeling: Alternative Views

-Second, some of the limitations noted above concern more the \textit{analysis} of trained models rather than their application.
-The training algorithms developed in this field \cite{mikhaeil_difficulty_2022,hess_generalized_2023,platt2023constraining}, for instance, are largely indifferent w.r.t. the system's dimensionality or noise level.
-After all, DSR models have been applied to high-dimensional, complex, noisy empirical data such as physiological recordings or temperature records \cite{mikhaeil_difficulty_2022,hess_generalized_2023,hemmer2025true} (see Tables \ref{tab:TSF_custom} \& \ref{tab:TSF_FM}, Fig. \ref{fig:model_performance}, \& Appx. \ref{app:further_res}). \textit{Analysis} of high-dimensional DS is also an area of active research, with several algorithms advanced in recent years to dissect the topological structure of high-dimensional models and to detect fixed points, cycles, or un-/stable manifolds, for instance \cite{SussilloBarak2013OpeningBlackBox,eisenmann2023bifurcations,pals2024inferring,eisenmann2025detectinginvariantmanifoldsrelubased,DabholkarBarak2025SeparatricesDeepKoopman}.
+Second, most of the limitations noted above concern more the \textit{analysis} of trained models rather than their application.
+The training algorithms developed in this field \cite{mikhaeil_difficulty_2022,hess_generalized_2023,platt2023constraining}, in contrast, are largely indifferent w.r.t. the system's dimensionality or noise level.
+Partial observations can be taken care of by delay-embedding the data (cf. Appx. \ref{sec:TDE}; \citet{takens_detecting_1981,sauer_embedology_1991}), and generally do not decimate DSR performance that much (Fig. \ref{fig:stochastic_DS}a).
+DSR models have also been observed to \textit{implicitly delay-embed} TS in their latent space \cite{Hart2025RCdelay}.
+After all, DSR models have in fact been applied to high-dimensional, complex, noisy, partially observed empirical data such as physiological recordings or temperature records \cite{mikhaeil_difficulty_2022,hess_generalized_2023,hemmer2025true} (see Tables \ref{tab:TSF_custom} \& \ref{tab:TSF_FM}, Fig. \ref{fig:model_performance}, \& Appx. \ref{app:further_res}), and may even outperform TS models as noise levels increase (Fig. \ref{fig:stochastic_DS}b). \textit{Analysis} of high-dimensional DS is also an area of active research, with several algorithms advanced in recent years to dissect the topological structure of high-dimensional models and to detect fixed points, cycles, or un-/stable manifolds, for instance \cite{SussilloBarak2013OpeningBlackBox,eisenmann2023bifurcations,pals2024inferring,eisenmann2025detectinginvariantmanifoldsrelubased,DabholkarBarak2025SeparatricesDeepKoopman}.
+The different approaches are also not mutually exclusive. \textit{Ergodic theory} (Appx. \ref{app:subsec_ergodic}), for instance, uses probability measures to characterize chaotic sets \cite{katok_introduction_1995}, and thus may build a natural bridge to statistical approaches and stochastic DS.
+Or DSR models may also be integrated into (fine-tuned jointly with) LLMs to inform the DSR process by external events and driving functions based on the LLM's world and context knowledge.

+Some practitioners may argue that they are only interested in short-term prediction, and neither in long-term properties nor understanding or extrapolation to unobserved regimes.
+While, in principle, this may be a valid stance, we point out that many DSR models, despite their much more parsimonious structure and lower parameter load, are at least on par with most TS models (Fig. \ref{fig:model_performance}, Tab. \ref{tab:TSF_custom} \& \ref{tab:TSF_FM}), and in some circumstances may even outperform them (Fig. \ref{fig:stochastic_DS}b).
+Fig. \ref{fig:stochastic_DS}c further explicitly demonstrates that DSR training techniques may improve short-term prediction as well.